Luca1991/DiscCheckEmu/README.md

 As computers increasingly lack CD-ROM drives, accessing old disc-based games and software has become impractical.
-DiscCheckEmu addresses this issue by allowing users to emulate disc checks, enabling them to run their favorite titles directly from their hard drives.
+DiscCheckEmu addresses this issue by allowing users to emulate disc checks, enabling them to run their favorite titles directly from their hard drives and without physically patching the game executable.

 Please note that DiscCheckEmu works only for games and software that employs standard disc checks: old disc-based protections like SafeDisc, SecuROM or LaserLock are not (and will not be) supported by this software.
 This is due to the nature that these